EGR304-2025-F-103/egr304-2025-f-103.github.io/docs/06-team-block-diagram.md

 The next part of safety is two fold.
 The door calibrates itself at the begining of the installation process.
 This calibration can happen again if the button is pressed and there is a problen during calibration.
 This ensures that if there is additional strain on the product or an unforseen incident, the product will stop and prevent further injuries to itself and potentially the user.

 In conclusion, safety and convienience was always the number one requirement for our product.
-This should be used to help households and and destress inconvienient situations not cause more issues during an already stressful day.
+This should be used to help households and and destress inconvienient situations, not to cause more issues during an already stressful day.